-Our mission is to prevent harm by addressing the interconnected nature of all forms of harm while prioritizing human connection to foster a society where everyone is valued.
+Our mission is to prevent violence by addressing the interconnected nature of all forms of harm while prioritizing human connection to foster a society where everyone is valued.

-Our four-pronged approach weaves together research from various disciplines to prevent both perpetration and victimization.
-Nest’s methods revolutionizes violence prevention curricula by incorporating essential skill-building components such as bystander intervention, apology, accountability, and navigating ending, providing a comprehensive solution to the complex and systematic issue of violence.
+Our four-pronged approach seamlessly integrates cutting-edge research and proven best practices from various disciplines to effectively prevent both perpetration and victimization.
+Nest's innovative methods transcend traditional violence prevention curricula by seamlessly incorporating essential skill-building components like bystander intervention, apology, accountability, and navigating resolution, thus offering a comprehensive and transformative solution to the intricate and systemic problem of violence.

 What if we had a culture of connected humans, who felt invested in building compassionate communities?

 At the core of our work is Belonging.
-Feeling a sense of belonging ties directly to enacting less harm.
-Our services nurture belonging by building up personal and interpersonal skills.
-Everyday skills such as comfort in talking about negative experiences and intervening in healthier ways, will naturally reduce the risk of harm.
+Feeling a sense of significance ties directly to enacting less harm.

 Using research-proven methods, we work to expand our culture’s understanding of harm's impact on individuals and communities.
 We do this by: Providing resources to communities and stakeholders